code123-tech/Low-Level-Design-Questions/SOLID_PRINCIPALS/Dependency_Inversion/README.md

 now, DBMode and FileMode implements  this FileSaveMode interface.

 now easily, if any new mode comes, we need to make any change in FileSave class.

+### Pros of Using the Dependency Inversion Principle
+- Reduces coupling among High Level and Low Level modules.
+- The code is easy to reuse, maintain and test.
+High-level modules depend on abstractions and interfaces, making it easier to substitute different implementations of low-level components.

+### Cons of Using the Dependency Inversion Principle
+- Understanding and applying DIP can be challenging, and a little complex.